How your wrestling club can survive and thrive in a recession

 Common expense guidelines

 This section lays out what you should expect to pay in several categories, so you can recognize if you are overpaying.

-This one is hard to pin down, because it varies widely between clubs and states.
-It’s almost impossible to give guidance on how much this should cost your club team, but it is possible to get creative.
+This one is hard to pin down, because it varies widely between clubs and states, but it is possible to get creative.
 Ask your landlord how you can reduce your rent, such as volunteer hours at events, or other things they may need.
 You won't know until you ask.

 WrestlingIQ is an all-in-one software solution built specifically for wrestling teams.
 Other options include TeamSnap (you’ll need a ‘league’ package if you want to accept payments), and SportsEngine.

 Full disclosure, I am the founder of WrestlingIQ.
 I firmly believe WrestlingIQ is the best product on the market for club wrestling teams, but I encourage you to explore your options to pick a tool that is right for your team.

 If changing to an all-in-one solution isn’t worth it for your team, it’s still a good idea to take a few minutes and make sure you are getting the best deal with your current setup.
 You probably have some needs that won’t be served by all-in-one software, such as an email address, that is worth price checking.

 What follows are common tools you may be using, paired with pricing information to help you understand if you are paying the right amount for your team.